Latest alleged Samsung Galaxy S8 leak shows colors, pricing

 Alleged images of the handset have been leaking at about the same rate the rumor mill has been spinning.
 The Galaxy S8 is rumored to have a dual-curved display, ultra-high def 4K resolution, a revamped home button and some sort of facial recognition or iris scanning.

-We should know for sure at an upcoming March 29 Unboxed event.
+We should find out for sure at an upcoming March 29 Unboxed event in New York.

 Batteries Not Included: The CNET team shares experiences that remind us why tech stuff is cool.